Skip to main content

 • Installation methods and materials are required along the edge of the roof or the perimeter of the roof.

-• Type of ventilation and installation method of the required ventilation
+• Type of ventilation and installation method of the required ventilation.

-5. Dump and Transportation Fees
+Calculating Cleanup: Understanding Dump and Transportation Fees

-To get a new roof, the old roof will typically need to be torn off.
+To get a new roof, the old roof will need to be torn off.
 Most roofing materials torn off will need to be taken to special construction dumps that are designed to handle all of the different materials used in the roofing products, like the petroleum in asphalt shingles.
 The dump fees are calculated by the type of material and the weight being dumped.

 roof replacement by RoofCrafters

-Depending on the type of materials that'll be torn off, sometimes these materials can be recycled, which could reduce the cost of your new roof.
+Depending on the type of materials that will be torn off, sometimes these materials can be recycled, which could reduce the cost of your new roof.
 Either way, to get rid of the old materials, they need to be handled by labor to be put into dump containers and then transported by a CDL class driver to a waste management provider.
 Because the dump process is such a labor-intensive part of the project, it'll impact the overall cost of the new roof.

 Wood decking is the substrate that the new roof material will be fastened to.
 The rafters are the framing that supports the wood decking.
 The facia boards are the boards that are attached to the rafters that provide a nice finished look at the edge of the roof.